 Microchipping Your Pet

 Losing your “fur baby” is a deeply traumatic experience for any pet owner to go through; it’s almost like losing one of your own children.
 Collars and tattoos have historically been used to help a lost pet return home.
-The problem with these methods of identification is that collars often become loose and fall off, and tattoos can both fade with time and simply go unnoticed by shelters.
+The problem with these identification methods is that collars often become loose and fall off, and tattoos can both fade with time and go unnoticed by shelters.
 A one-time cost, the most effective and modern form of pet identification is having your pet microchipped.
 Microchips can neither fade nor fall off.
 This is because they are implanted by your veterinarian between the loose skin of your pet’s shoulders.
-This form of pet identification is most widely recommended in the veterinary community; hospitals, shelters and SPCA’s who receive large amounts of stray animals make sure to check for a microchip regularly.
+This form of pet identification is most widely recommended in the veterinary community; hospitals, shelters, and SPCA’s who receive large amounts of stray animals make sure to check for a microchip regularly.